 That’s the piece d’resistance.
 When you cut into the runny, bright yellow yolk, it coats the salad with a warm, rich creaminess that’s just delightful.
 It’s a perfect harmony of flavors and textures, and just right for starting the day with.

 Our farmers’ market is a lovely thing.
 From meats to eggs, cheeses to breads and all the veggies you can imagine, you can practically make this entire salad with a single trip there.
-I love shopping that locally.
+I love shopping locally.
 How about you?

 - 1 to 1 1/2 cups baby kale